Geostartico/Trusted-list-browser/documentation/Manual/implementation details/Filter.md

 There is a different set for each type, each set is of type UnorderedSet (see [UnorderedSet]("Items/UnorderedSet")).

 ## Rule
-This class represents a criteria for the filter.
-It enforces the type of the filtered item to be of type Provider, Status, Type or Country.
+Rule objects are adapters, they represents a generic criteria for the filter.
+It enforces the type of the filtered item to be of a Provider, Status, Type or Country.

 ## Filter
 This class represents the filter and contains all the logic for the filtering.